-Traditional British clotted cream is truly sublime and one of the most delicious things ever conceived.
-The origins are disputed to be from either Devon or Cornwall (it depends on who you’re asking), but no matter where it originates, I’m thankful we have it.
-There are few comfort foods better than warm scones, clotted cream and strawberry preserves.
-It is supremely delicious and should be on everyone’s food bucket-list to try.
-Clotted cream is easy to make and the results are spectacular.
-Growing up in my mother’s English style tea room/restaurant in Houston, I was fortunate enough sample clotted cream and scones from an early age.
+Traditional British clotted cream is genuinely sublime and one of the most delicious things ever conceived.
+While the origins are disputed (Devon or Cornwall, it depends on who you’re asking), I’m thankful we have it no matter where it originates.
+Few comfort foods are better than warm scones, clotted cream, and strawberry preserves.
+It is supremely delicious and should be on everyone’s bucket list.
+Clotted cream is easy to make, and the results are spectacular.
+Growing up in my mother’s English-style tea room/restaurant in Houston, I was fortunate enough to sample clotted cream and scones from an early age.

-Because there is only one ingredient, getting the very best cream you can find is essential.
+Since there is only one ingredient, getting the best cream you can find is essential.
 I’m fortunate to have a local store that carries fresh cream from Amish and Mennonite farms.
 Ultra-pasteurized or homogenized milk will not work for this recipe.
-Pasteurized milk has already gone through a heating process and won’t set properly because clotted cream must be slowly cooked for 12 hours.
+Pasteurized milk has already been heated and won’t be set properly because clotted cream must be slowly cooked for 12 hours.

 While cooking, the milk will separate from the caramelized cream top, but don’t throw that out!
 The leftover milk can make traditional scones.

 - 8x8" or 9x9", 20x20 cm or 23x23 cm oven safe dish